saadm28/PDF-To-Audiobook-WebApp/README.md

 # PDF To Audiobook Web App
-This web app converts entered text to PDF to an audio file.
+This web app converts entered text or PDF to an audio file.
 Users can input text or upload a PDF which is then converted into realistic life-like speech using the Google Cloud Text to Speech API.

 # What I Learned